Communicating change to your school staff, families and community is always hard, especially if you’re changing to a new school CMS website. Learn...

 Publish Senior Week activities on social media as well as your mobile app for high school.
 Make sure the social posts link back to the senior page on your high school website to include the families of the seniors on what day exactly is senior ditch day, and what day is the BBQ.
 Because senior week has so many moving parts, make the schedule your high school’s home page pop-up alert as well as adding the events to your calendar.

 - Online forms with payments - For quick donations & easy payments (cap & gowns)

 - Homepage spotlight message - Highlight seniors (families pay to highlight their senior)

 - Direct messaging to staff - For reminder emails and texts on intradistrict happenings

 - Attendance notifications - For families with students missing assignments, sent in their language

-- Social media and school app - For graduation events
+- Social media and mobile app for high school - For graduation events

 - Homepage slideshow - To highlight college acceptances